Introduction

 - Goal: What is the primary goal of your video?
 Are you attempting to educate, entertain, or sell a product?

-- Message: What core idea do you aim to convey?
+- Message: What important thought are you trying to get across?
 This message must connect with the viewer and be consistent with your video’s purpose.

 Step 2: Pre-Production/Scripting